Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Conclusion

 \section{Conclusion}

-Away from the graph-based mainstream, we propose the first transition-based alternative for performing SSA as dependency parsing.
+Away from the graph-based mainstream, we propose the first transition-based alternative for performing SSA as dependency graph parsing.
 We design a transition system that can accurately produce dependency-based representations that, after recovery, will result in well-formed sentiment graphs.
 In order to implement an efficient SSA approach, we resort to a Pointer Network for action prediction.
-From an extensive evaluation, we show that our transition-based model outperforms previous graph-based methods in practically all standard benchmarks and it is on par with task-specific approaches on the largest and more challenging datasets.
-Finally, we demonstrate that our transition-based method is one of the most efficient SSA approaches, processing all datasets with a quadratic time-complexity cost in the sentence length.
+From an extensive evaluation, we show that our transition-based model outperforms previous graph-based methods in practically all standard benchmarks and delivers a competitive performance in comparison to task-specific systems.